Instagram advertising is massive right now. But just how popular is it?

 In summary, we recommend bidding based on your objectives, using manual bidding for smaller/more competitive audiences, and adjusting your bids according to the value of your different target audiences.

 And if you’re still hungry for more Instagram knowledge, boy do we have some treats for you!
-For example, here are 11 Proven Ways to Boost Instagram Organic Reach, a guide on Creating Professional Instagram Bios, and a bunch of actionable tips on Instagram SEO.
+For example, here are 11 Proven Ways to Boost Instagram Organic Reach, 9 Instagram Video Ideas that Drive eCommerce Sales, a guide on Creating Professional Instagram Bios, and a bunch of actionable tips on Instagram SEO.

 Finally, if you really want to scale up your Instagram strategy, you can save huge amounts of time and energy with Falcon’s Instagram Publishing and Measurement, which lets your whole team collaboratively create, schedule, and analyze results from your Instagram ad campaigns—all from one unified platform.